AmpersandJS/amp/README.md

 ## So why not just use a bunch of already isolated modules like `extend-object` from npm?

 Well, because wouldn't it be nice if they had really easy memorable names and a nice shared documentation site?
-They don't, but this will!
+They don't, but [this does!

 So, we namespace!
 And we create a bunch of build scripts to make them super consistent "amp-".
 Keep and maintain them all in a single git repo, but publish them independently.